askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/concepts/how-to-write-a-useful-readme/index.md

 ## How to craft a useful, well-written README

-**learn markdown -**

-start with a strong h1 title and an h2 subtitle giving a short summary of the purpose of the project
+**Learn Markdown -** Just In case you are a ghoster or a or a one-liner from above, I think its important to point out that README files are written in Markdown.
+Markdown is super easy to learn might even be worth committing to memory.
+Don't know markdown?
+[Here's a great doc](https://www.markdownguide.org/) on how it all works.

+I think if you've made it this far through this post, you have just gotta be super PUMPED about getting into this README action!
+Now that you've seen the failures and you know all the benefits, are you ready to learn, exactly, how to structure a README masterpiece?
+Let's (finally) get into the details.
+Here's the list, in order, of elements you should have in your README.

+1. **A strong H1 title and an H2 subtitle** - Just like writing an article or a blog post, you need a great title and subtitle to attract search engines and humans.
+It doesn't need to be the name of your project, but it does help if your title includes the name of the project.
-write an intro paragraph about what this project is, what it does and how its used
+2. **An intro paragraph focused on what the project *does*** *\-* Write an intro paragraph about what this project is, what it does and how its used

-Explain how to install your project as a consumer - step by step

-Explain how to contribute to the project - instructions to a developer on how to use and install. more technical
+3. **Another one or two paragraphs explaining the benefits of your project for the user -**

-If necessary, make a small diagram or animated gif showing it in action
+4. **Diagram (optional) -**  make a small diagram or animated gif showing it in action
+5. **Installation and usage instructions (for end users)**
+6. **Installation and usage instructions (for contributors)**

-set expectations for contributors - code quality expectations, automated testing etc
+7. **Contributor expectations -** code quality expectations, automated testing etc

-Document known issues

-Ask for a contribution!
+8. **Known issues**
+9. **Begging for money!**

 keep it up to date. - its just part of the workflow.